-Generally, we will not exercise our discretion to grant a full revocation order unless the issuer has filed all its outstanding continuous disclosure documents.
-The most common filing deficiencies relate to disclosure documents required under:
+Generally, we will not exercise our discretion to grant a full revocation order, subject to subsections 3.1(2) and 3.1(3), unless the issuer has filed all of its outstanding continuous disclosure.
+The most common deficiencies relate to disclosure required under:

-- (a) National Instrument 51-102 Continuous Disclosure Obligations; - (b) Multilateral Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings; - (c) National Instrument 81-106 Investment Fund Continuous Disclosure; - (d) National Instrument 43-101 Standards of Disclosure for Mineral Projects; - (e) National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities; - (f) Multilateral Instrument 52-110 Audit Committees or BC Instrument 52-509 Audit Committees; and - (g) National Instrument 58-101 Disclosure of Corporate Governance Practices.
+- (a) National Instrument 51-102 Continuous Disclosure Obligations; - (b) Multilateral Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings; - (c) National Instrument 81-106 Investment Fund Continuous Disclosure; - (d) National Instrument 43-101 Standards of Disclosure for Mineral Projects; - (e) National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities;

+- (f) Multilateral Instrument 52-110 Audit Committees or BC Instrument 52-509 Audit Committees, as applicable; and - (g) National Instrument 58-101 Disclosure of Corporate Governance Practices.